Inspirare-LLC/Radzen.Blazor.GridExportOptions/README.md

 Button size, style, css style can all be customized through parameters.

+By default it looks for radzen table with class `rz-datatable`.
+Pass in `GridId` parameter to look for the radzen table by css id.

 # Contributions

 Any contributions are welcome in the form of pull requests.